-It's important to note that these rules apply only with respect to the health plans identified above, not to the state as your employer.
-Different policies may apply to other state programs and to records unrelated to the plans.
+It's important to note that these rules apply only with respect to the Plans identified above, not to the State as your employer.
+Different policies may apply to other state programs and to records unrelated to the Plans.

-How the plans may use or disclose your health information
+How the Plans may use or disclose your health information

-The privacy rules generally allow the use and disclosure of your health information without your permission (known as an authorization) for purposes of health care Treatment, Payment activities, and Health Care Operations.
+The privacy rules generally allow the use and disclosure of your health information without your permission (known as an authorization) for purposes of health care treatment, payment, and operations.
 Here are some examples of what that might entail:

-Treatment includes providing, coordinating, or managing health care by one or more health care providers or doctors.
-Treatment can also include coordination or management of care between a
+- Treatment includes providing, coordinating, or managing health care by one or more health care providers, doctors, or Plans.
+Treatment can also include coordination or management of care between a provider and a third party, and consultation and referrals between providers.
+For example, the Plans may share health information about you with physicians who are treating you. - Payment includes activities by these Plans or providers to obtain premiums, make coverage determinations, and provide reimbursement for health care.
+This can include eligibility determinations, reviewing services for medical necessity or appropriateness, utilization management State Employees' HMO Plan Group Health Insurance Plan Booklet and Benefits Document (Summary Plan Description or "SPD")105 activities, claims management, and billing, as well as "behind the scenes" plan functions such as risk adjustment, collection, or reinsurance.
+For example, the Plans may share information about your coverage or the expenses you have incurred with another health plan in order to coordinate payment of benefits.

-- provider and a third party, and consultation and referrals between providers.
-For example, the plans may share health information about you with physicians who are treating you. - Payment includes activities by these plans, other plans, or providers to obtain premiums, make coverage determinations and provide reimbursement for health care.
-This can include eligibility determinations, reviewing services for medical necessity or appropriateness, utilization management activities, claims management, and billing, as well as "behind the scenes" plan functions such as risk adjustment, collection, or reinsurance.
-For example, the plans may share information about your coverage or the expenses you have incurred with another health plan in order to coordinate payment of benefits. - Health Care Operations include activities by these plans (and in limited circumstances other plans or providers), such as wellness and risk assessment programs, quality assessment and improvement activities, customer service, and internal grievance resolution.
+Health Care Operations include activities by these Plans (and in limited circumstances other plans or providers), such as wellness and risk assessment programs, quality assessment and improvement activities, customer service, and internal grievance resolution.
 Health care operations also include vendor evaluations, credentialing, training, accreditation activities, underwriting, premium rating, arranging for medical review and audit activities, and business planning and development.
-For example, the plans may use information about your claims to review the effectiveness of wellness programs.
+For example, the Plans may use information about your claims to review the effectiveness of wellness programs.

-The amount of health information used or disclosed will be limited to the "Minimum Necessary" for these purposes, as defined under the HIPAA rules.
-The plans may also contact you to provide appointment reminders or information about treatment alternatives or other health-related benefits and services that may be of interest to you.
+The amount of health information used or disclosed will be limited to the "Minimum Necessary" for these purposes, as defined under HIPAA.

-How the plans may share your health information with the State
+How the Plans may share your health information

-The plans will disclose your health information without your written authorization to the State for plan administration purposes.
-The State needs this health information to administer benefits under the plans.
+The Plans will disclose your health information without your written authorization to the State for plan administration purposes.
 The State agrees not to use or disclose your health information other than as permitted or required by plan documents and by law.

-The plans may also disclose "summary health information" to the State if requested, for purposes of obtaining premium bids to provide coverage under the plans, or for modifying, amending, or terminating the plans.
+The Plans may also disclose "summary health information" to the State for purposes of obtaining premium bids to provide coverage under the Plans, or for modifying, amending, or terminating the Plans.
 Summary health information is information that summarizes participants' claims information, but from which names and other identifying information have been removed.

-In addition, the plans may disclose to the State information on whether an individual is participating in the plans or has enrolled or disenrolled in any available option offered by the plans.
+In addition, the Plans may disclose to the State information on whether an individual is participating in the Plans or has enrolled or disenrolled in any available option offered by the Plans.

-The State cannot and will not use health information obtained from the plans for any employment-related actions.
+The State cannot and will not use health information obtained from the Plans for any employment-related actions.
 However, health information collected by the State from other sources is not protected under HIPAA (although this type of information may be protected under other federal or state laws).